cugamer/recipe_box/README.md

 4. Navigate to the root folder of the project.
 5. Run "bundle install" and rake db:migrate to set things up.
 This will also seed the database.
+6. Install the ImageMagick program to work with Paperclip in handling photos.
+The program can be found here: http://www.imagemagick.org/script/binary-releases.php.
+If you are on Cloud9 simply run "sudo apt-get install ImageMagick" from the command line.
-6. Rune "rails server" to get things running.
+7. Rune "rails server" to get things running.
 On Cloud9 run "rails s -b $IP -p $PORT"
-7. Open your browser and navigate to "http://localhost:3000"  There you should seed the page.
+8. Open your browser and navigate to "http://localhost:3000"  There you should seed the page.
 If you are running this on Cloud9 the URL will be different, the terminal will show you the correct URL
-8. When you're done, simply hit ctrl/cmd + c to quit the server.
+9. When you're done, simply hit ctrl/cmd + c to quit the server.

 Components used
 ---------------